mstrlaw/mstrlaw/src/pages/posts/2026-09-07-on-cyber-conjurations-and-alchemy-or-ai-sdlc-for-short.md

 ## Standard AI Lifecycle

-With this out of the way, it was time to build the product.
+Now that we got this out of the way, it was time to build the product.
 I did it through what I call the "Standard" way of using AI.
 Not sure how it's called, but it's when you're basically a Reverse Centaur.

 You discuss with humans what to implement, then you get into some level of planning mode with AI for defining jobs to be done, then you delegate to AI and steer it until the outputs get good enough.
 You follow along each step, review things, merge when happy.